Skip to main content

 • What is covered in the course?

-• The difference between difficult, angry and hostile/abusive customers.
+• What is the difference between difficult, angry and abusive customers?

 • Should I attend?